 Disclosure: This post contains some affiliate links (at no cost to you).

 Creative Godly Play at Home

 I have a number of posts about Godly Play, including posts about using Godly Play at home.
 Parents are finding creative and inexpensive ways to use Godly Play concepts to make the Bible a living part of their daily home environment.
 I like to think of this as creative Godly Play at home.
-Emily at Watkins Every Flavor Beans describes this well in Godly Play: Part 1:
+Emily at Wondering through the Year describes this well in Godly Play: Part 1: What Is Godly Play?

 “When I talk about godly play in the home I’m not talking about using the curriculums that are available.
 I am introducing the idea that we should have a way for children to play with the Biblical story and Christian practice on a daily basis.
 Our godly play table … is played with often for several days and then will sit un-played with for awhile, just like other toys in the house.
 But, the Bible, children’s Bibles, prayer book, electric candles (which we light in prayer), Biblical figures and props are all there when Jonah wants to play (by which, I mean ‘use his imagination to seek understanding’ – that is my definition of play).

 “Often Jonah’s cars and other toys join in the adventures of the biblical figures.
 I am reminded that the biblical story is not fragile, and that, by bringing in other toys, he is understanding the story in new ways and making applications of biblical truths outside the Biblical story – that is so exciting!
 At times I listen to his play and see what he is understanding spiritually, what he is wrestling with, and sometimes what he is misunderstanding.
 I rarely address these issues while he is playing alone, but will engage him in conversation or a retelling of a story later to help clarify if I think it is needed.”